 edX Features Explained

-Learning on edX is supported by renowned institutions and academics that provide courses via video lessons and study guides.
+Learning on edX is supported by renowned institutions and academics that provide free courses via video lessons and study guides.

 Students can access the video materials, which have been translated into different languages for accessibility.